There’s an old adage: Money can’t buy happiness. But there are plenty of twists on that saying.

 1. Slow cooker or Instant Pot

 Not having to worry about dinner after work — or not spending a lot on meal delivery — can eliminate a lot of stress.
-But if your slow cooker is bubbling away all day, you can come home to delicious smells and a homemade hot meal.
+If your slow cooker is bubbling away all day, you can come home to delicious smells and a homemade hot meal.

 Pro tip: If the Instant Pot is your cooking gadget of choice, the Delay Start button is your friend.
 Instant Pots cook meals much faster than slow cookers, but it’s still nice to be able to control the cook time so it begins while you’re commuting home.